Frequently asked questions

 Do I get my deposit back?

-If you have already taken up residence your deposit will offset against your accommodation fees and should be deducted from your first instalment plan.
+All deposits are prepayments of fees.
 If there are any charges or damages that you are liable for, during you time in hall, you will be notified and any costs applied to your accommodation account.
 You will be expected to pay the costs no later than the end of your Licence Agreement or, if costs are applied after departure, within 28 days.

 If you cancel your room booking 21 days before the start date of your Licence Agreement, your full deposit will be refunded.
 If you cancel after this time some or all of your deposit may be used to cover any loss to the University.
 The University will take steps to mitigate your loss by trying to find a replacement resident to take your place but will charge you up to the full deposit amount if no replacement is found.